What’s a WaFd? Washington Federal changes its name

 He notes that the bank has changed its name about five times since starting out in 1917 as Ballard Federal Savings & Loan Association.
 This time, “the most important change is we get the word bank in there.”

 Will people understand how to pronounce WaFd?
-“Some will right of the bat and some will struggle with it but they’ll learn, For me it’s not a game changer either way,” he says.
+“Some will right off the bat and some will struggle with it but they’ll learn.
+For me it’s not a game changer either way,” he says.
 “We believe it will just be natural over time.”

 But corporate naming expert Eli Altman, creative director at A Hundred Monkeys in Berkeley, California, and author of “Don’t Call it THAT,” is puzzled by the company’s choice.